 I love how jackfruit starts out looking nothing like pulled meat and then once it softens and shreds a bit it’s totally convincing!
 Give it another ten minutes or so to really get nice and browned and caramelized and you’ll have a plate of this stuff:

 That’s all there is to it!
 When I made it to the original recipe I made it as a burrito, so I added a can of pinto beans to the same pot I just removed the jackfruit from, along with a pinch of cumin, salt, and pepper, until they were nice and warm.
-Then I rolled the carnitas and beans up in a flour tortilla along with some salsa and guacamole (plus a side of sweet potato fries), and it was crazy good:

 The second time I made the recipe, I decided to make tacos – so I added the jackfruit to a corn tortilla with a bit of avocado, salsa, and shredded cabbage: